 In the ordinary course of its business, the Issuer may enter into contracts or agreements that contain indemnifications or warranties.
 Future events could occur that lead to the execution of these provisions against the Issuer.
 Based on its history and experience, the Investment Manager feels that the likelihood of such an event is remote.
+Therefore, the Issuer has not accrued any liabilities in connection with such indemnifications.

 In the ordinary course of business, the Issuer may directly or indirectly be a defendant or plaintiff in legal actions with respect to bankruptcy, insolvency or other types of proceedings.
 Such lawsuits may involve claims that could adversely affect the value of certain financial instruments owned by the Issuer.
-As of February 28, 2017 and February 29, 2016, the Issuer is not subject to any material legal proceedings.
+As of February 28, 2018 and February 28, 2017, the Issuer is not subject to any material legal proceedings.
+Therefore, the Issuer has not accrued any liabilities in connection with such indemnifications.

 The terms of Collateralized Debt Investments may require the Issuer to provide funding for any unfunded portion of a Collateralized Debt Investment at the request of the borrower.
+At February 28, 2018, the Issuer had \$0.2 million of unfunded commitments.
 At February 28, 2017, the Issuer had \$0.5 million of unfunded commitments.
-At February 29, 2016, the Issuer had no unfunded commitments.